belikor/lbrytools/lbrytools.md

 of the claim or channel, or in the title.
 This may be useful if you are copying this information to a document that doesn't display emojis properly.
-We may specify the separator between the data fields; since a claim name can have a comma as part of the name, a semicolon `;` is used by default.
+We may specify the separator between the data fields; since a claim name can have a comma as part of the name, a semicolon `;` is used by default:
 ```py
 p = lbryt.print_summary(blocks=False, cid=True, blobs=True, size=True,
                         typ=False, ch=False,